 Assume that a pixel (x,y) is coded in IBC mode with BV=(BVx, BVy), it is prediction sample in the IBC reference buffer locates at ((x+BVx)%128, (y+BVy)%128) and the pixel value will be converted to 10-bit before prediction.

-When the buffer is considered as (nL, L), where L is CTU width or height, after decoding a CTU or CU starting from (x, y), the reconstructed pixels before loop-filtering will be stored in the buffer starting from (x%(nL), y%L).
+When the buffer is considered as (W, H), after decoding a CTU or CU starting from (x, y), the reconstructed pixels before loop-filtering will be stored in the buffer starting from (x%W, y%H).
 Thus, after decoding a CTU, the corresponding IBC reference buffer will be updated accordingly.
 Such setting might happen when CTU size is not 128x128.
 For example, for 64x64 CTU, with the current buffer size, it can be considered as a 256x64 buffer.
 For 64x64 CTU, figure 2 shows the buffer status.